n-kimberly/Brew-Crew-A-Rails-App/README.md

-# nyWiki
+# Brew Crew

-### nyWiki is a Wikipedia-inspired mock up meant to teach CRUD fundamentals
+### Brew Crew is a wiki site for beer reviews.

-At nyWiki, users can sign up and sign in to create, read, update, and delete posts.
+At Brew Crew, users can sign up and sign in to create, read, update, and delete reviews.

 ## Project Objectives